 Finally, we run OU Ambassador and OpenLearn Champions programmes for organisations across Wales.
 Many of the people involved with these courses have a key role in student and pupil support including Heads of Sixth Form, Seren Coordinators, Welsh Baccalaureate leads, and Pastoral Support Tutors.

-The new curriculum for Wales will become mandatory for primary schools in Wales from September 2022 and will be rolled out to secondary schools in 2023.
+A new curriculum for Wales has now been introduced and will be rolled out to secondary schools in 2023.

 This table summarises the work we do with schools and how it can support the Six Areas of Learning and Experience.